TheUnforg1ven/console-loggers/README.md

 # console-loggers
-Js method to use betterttv emotes in console
+Gives you an ability to use betterttv emotes in console, for home use only :>